yaxley-peaks/yaxley-peaks.github.io/static/posts/python1.md

 ---
 layout: base.liquid
 tags: post
-ptitle: "Python #1"
+ptitle: "Python: Walrus operator "
-title: "Python #1"
+title: "The walrus operator"
 ---
 2/2/2023
-# Python walrus operator is so annoying
+# The walrus (python 3.8) operator is so annoying

 I get that it's not meant to be used for funny golfing reasons but please why won't it work when it seems like it should.
 I have spent many many hours breaking my head over this.